wavefrontHQ/docs/pages/doc/logging_overview.md

 </tbody>
 </table>

+{% include note.html content="Our logging feature does not support OpenTelemetry logs yet.
+If you use OpenTelemetry and send data to our service, the logs you send do not show up on the Logs Browser." %}

 ## View Logs and Troubleshoot

 When logs start flowing into our service, as a user with the **Logs** permission, you can: